Cortes-Ces/SpotifyData/README.md

 # SpotifyData
 csvSpotify.java reads from the spotify viral week csv file and stores the artist names and creates a new text file with the artists names.
-Lab #2 for the CISC 3130 Course section TY-9.
+<space> Lab #2 for the CISC 3130 Course section TY-9.\
-Creating an array and putting together a small project that creates and inputs information into a new text file.
+I created an array and put together a small project that uses the BufferedReader to read from the csv file.\
+I created the text file by using File class.\
+Using the PrintStream I was able to save the data in the text file.

 ## Installation & Setup
 - Download the csvSpotify.java